Samagra-Development/user-service/docs/user service/core-features.md

 ## Core features

-The key benefit for the applications using user service is that they get to use the readily available backend APIs which they do not need to maintain or manage it is taken care by the user service.
+The key benefit for the applications using user service is that they get to use the readily available backend APIs which they do not need to maintain or manage it is taken care by the user service!

 The following section dives deep into the core features of User Service: